 One would hope that all these ominous signs would serve as a wake-up to all motorists, not just truckers.
 Yet it was on this very stretch that somebody in front of me once lost control of their suv.
 Apparently the driver wasn't looking at the road, and he started to creep out of his lane.
 Upon realizing his error, he over-corrected, and the top-heavy vehicle tipped up on two wheels.
 Then I think he locked up the brakes, because the tires started screeching and smoking, and the car began bouncing back and forth between the left and right wheels.
 I was able to move past him, but in my rearview mirror I saw that the car had spun around the wrong direction and come to a stop.
 After his initial relief at not flipping over, I wonder how he felt upon realizing he was stopped the wrong way on a freeway... with a horde of unsuspecting traffic rounding the corner and speeding right at him down a 6% grade?

 Below is another perspective, which perhaps does a better job of showing the steep grade that still remains:

 Not far from there is another set of 6% grade signs.
-Then the road makes a curve back to the left, cuts through the Hogback (visible at far right in the photo above), and deposits traffic into the Denver urban area.
+Then the road makes a curve back to the left, cuts through the Hogback (visible at far right in the photo above), and deposits traffic into suburban Denver.
 No more steep grades to worry about.
 But the crazed drivers are another story...